chef/chef-web-docs/chef_master/source/config_rb_optional_settings.rst

 cookbook create
 -----------------------------------------------------
-The following ``knife cookbook create`` settings can be added to the knife.rb file:
+The following ``knife cookbook create`` settings can be added to the config.rb file:

 ``knife[:readme_format]``
    Adds the the ``--readme-format`` option.

 cookbook delete
 -----------------------------------------------------
-The following ``knife cookbook delete`` settings can be added to the knife.rb file:
+The following ``knife cookbook delete`` settings can be added to the config.rb file:

 ``knife[:all]``
    Adds the the ``--all`` option.